 Anemia and blood loss

 Depression, both before and after surgery, can produce fatigue.
-Some patients have fatigue caused by anxiety about pain control, surgical outcome, and concerns about new medications, or the need for rehabilitation, cost of care, family situations, and many other problems.
+Some patients have fatigue caused by anxiety about pain control, surgical outcomes, concerns about new medications, the need for rehabilitation, cost of care, family situations, and many other problems.
 Discovering and addressing depression and anxiety before and after surgery may help reduce mental fatigue seen in some surgical patients.

 Fasting and loss of electrolytes and minerals